USAir Flight 405: Flight history

-The aircraft involved in the accident was a Fokker F28 Series 4000 airplane manufactured in the Netherlands.
-A two-engined, medium-range jet, the Fokker F28 is designed for transporting up to 85 passengers.
+The aircraft involved in the accident was a Fokker 28 airplane manufactured in the Netherlands.
+A two-engined, medium-range jet, the Fokker 28-4000 is designed for transporting up to 85 passengers.
 The jet involved in the accident was registered in the United States as N485US.
 It was first delivered to Piedmont Airlines in August 1986, and was acquired by USAir (US Airways) three years later in August 1989 when Piedmont and USAir merged.
 N485US had amassed a total of 12,462 flying hours at the time of the accident.

 Captain Wallace J. Majure II, 44, who was fully qualified to pilot the F28 and four other commercial aircraft types, had accumulated about 9,820 total flying hours, of which 2,200 hours were in the F28.
 Majure was initially hired as an F28 first officer by Piedmont Airlines in 1985.
 He was later reassigned to serve as a first officer and then a captain on a Boeing 737, but finally returned to an F28 captain because of company cutbacks.
 He previously served for United States Navy from 1969 until 1985.

 First Officer John Rachuba, 30, was hired by Piedmont in 1989.
 At the time of the accident, company records indicate that he had accumulated around 4,507 flying hours, of which 29 hours were in the F28.
 Rachuba held a flight engineer certificate with ratings for turbojet-powered aircraft and an expired instructor certificate issued on August 16, 1987.
 He also held a Federal Aviation Administration license for non federal control towers.
-Previously, he had served as a flight engineer on Boeing 737s and Boeing 727s.
+Previously, he had served as a flight engineer on Boeing 707s and Boeing 727s.